ErinCGallagher/Gradest/README.md

 Gradest
 =======

-Gradest is a grade calculator app, which allows students to use custamizable grading schemes to calculate their current grades in their class.
+Gradest is a grade calculator app, which allows students to use customizable grading schemes to calculate their current grades in their class.